 Updated March 2022

 Property, as an investment option, has remained popular amongst everyday families for some very good reasons.
-Whether it’s providing a tangible investment asset, guaranteed returns through rental yields or the opportunity to turn an investment property into a family home if you ever need to, investing in property has a number of benefits.
+Whether it’s providing a tangible investment asset, guaranteed returns through rental yields or the opportunity to turn an investment property into a family home if you ever need to, investing in property have a number of benefits.

-But just like many aspects of your financial world, the impacts of COVID-19 in Australia have resulted in a number of changes to the investment property landscape in Brisbane.
-As financial professionals dedicated to ensuring you have all the information you need to achieve a brighter financial future, we thought we’d break down what has changed and what you need to know about investing in property in 2020.
+But just like many aspects of your financial world, the impacts of post-COVID-19 in Australia have resulted in a number of changes to the investment property landscape in Brisbane.
+As financial professionals dedicated to ensuring you have all the information you need to achieve a brighter financial future, we thought we’d break down what has changed and what you need to know about investing in property in 2022.

-Here’s 5 things we think you need to know about investing in property in the current market:
+Here are 5 things we think you need to know about investing in property in the current market: